Individuals who have had previous eye surgery may still be candidates for the new refractive procedures.

 Refractive eye surgery will not prevent this age-related event, known as presbyopia, from occurring.
 You will eventually need reading glasses to see well at near.

-Your Free Evaluation will allow us to determine which option is best suited for your unique visual needs.
+Your Free Evaluation will allow us to determine which of these options are best suited for your unique visual needs.
 Most of the time, PRK is the best option for former surgery patients.
 Here is some information on this surgical procedure: